-Overloaded backpacks can injure kids: expertsAugust 26th, 2012 in Health /
+Overloaded backpacks can injure kids: expertsAugust 26, 2012 in Medicine & Health / Health

 (HealthDay)—As the school season starts, experts warn that overloaded backpacks often result in back injuries among children.